d4n0f/csharp-custom-round/README.md

 ## License

-This project is licensed under the GPL License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 License - see the [LICENSE](LICENSE) file for details.